Kenner, Louisiana: Buses

 Public transportation in the city is operated by the Jefferson Parish Department of Transit Administration which operates Jefferson Transit.
 Jefferson Transit provides service to points in Kenner, Metairie and New Orleans as well as other locations in incorporated and unincorporated Jefferson Parish.

 Roads

 Kenner is served by Interstate 10, which travels east–west through the city.
 Traveling westbound from the city line there are exits at Power Blvd., LA 49 (Williams Blvd.)/32nd St. New Orleans Int'l Airport, and Loyola Dr.

-In addition, the interstate, U.S. 61 (generally signed as Airline Dr.) travels east–west through the southern end of the city.
+In addition, the interstate, U.S. Route 61 (generally signed as Airline Dr.) travels east–west through the southern end of the city.
 LA 49 (signed as Williams Blvd) is the city's primary north–south corridor.

 Airport

 The Louis Armstrong New Orleans International Airport (IATA: MSY), the main commercial airport for the New Orleans metropolitan area, is located within the city limits, just south of Interstate 10.
 It serves as a major tax-revenue generator for the city.